 Sure, I can move it to the current release.

-#5 Updated by Mark Abraham about 3 years ago
+#5 Updated by Mark Abraham over 3 years ago

 Szilard's fix on release-2016 does produce a suitable error for the first two cases.